eugenebessan225/dash_api_socket/README.md

 - [TODO](#todo)

 ## About The Project
-This is an API that is used by the dashboard to reload the the previous state after refreshing
+This is an API that is used by the dashboard to reload the the previous state after refreshing.
+!!!!!!!!
+The name in the service VM is api-etat

 ## Built With
 Javascript, NodeJs